 Anthony J. Maglione | he/him

 Anthony is one of the 2016 founding members of D4A and has helped develop the organizational systems, structures, and support for our staff and members to deepen our leadership and impact.
-He currently manages our digital organizing, data systems, operations, finances, and human resources; and supports political strategy and organizational development.
+He currently manages our fundraising, operations, finances, and human resources; and supports political strategy and organizational development.
 He is grateful for how D4A is an invitation to deepen in personal transformation and leadership while building a political home and community that fights for all of us.

 Anthony has over a decade of experience in local social justice work, including student-worker campus organizing, census and redistricting mobilization, care management within community health centers, youth instruction and leadership development, and electoral organizing.
-He loves cooking meals his Puerto Rican abuela and southern Italian nonna taught him, being a trickster, and receiving daily reminders from nature and from his niblings (gender-neutral word for nephews and nieces) about the many delights of life.
+He loves cooking meals his Puerto Rican abuela and southern Italian nonna taught him, being a trickster, and receiving daily reminders from nature and from his niblings (gender-neutral equivalent to nephews and nieces) about the many delights of life.